 YOUR SITTING POSTURE

-Have you ever sat in a chair that was SO uncomfortable you wondered what were they thinking!? when they designed it?
+Have you ever sat in a chair that was SO uncomfortable you wondered what were they thinking!? when they designed this chair?
 I have and with some maneuvering figured out that the best way to sit on this particular chair was on the edge of it and I did - for hours - with no back pain!
-And I repeated the process for 4 more days!
+I was taking a 5 day training where we sat all day in old school house type chairs.
+And I had to sit on this chair for 4 more consecutive days of training.

 Seems amazing doesn`t it, that I didn`t need back support.
 I learned a long time ago that if I tilt my pelvis slightly forward my back would be fine.
 Another way to tip the pelvis forward is to sit on a wedge which requires a little less effort and concentration than trying to balance on the edge of a chair.

 Sitting on a wedge is great if you have no back support on your chair or if the chair seat is angled down and back like the one I experienced.

 You can actually buy a wedge at Canadian Tire in the car department.
 But carrying it around is not very practical; great for the car seat though.

 Instead of carrying a wedge around with you, use whatever you have: a coat, sweater or even a purse.
 Place it under your buttock to tilt the pelvis slightly forward (anteriorly).

 Sitting on a wedge elevates your buttocks just enough to position the pelvis slightly forward which sets a foundational support for your whole spine and allows you to sit without creating excessive muscle tension in your back.